ChrisBuilds/terminaltexteffects/docs/showroom.md

 ## Rain

-Rain characters from the top of the output area.
+Rain characters from the top of the canvas.

 ![Demo](./img/effects_demos/rain_demo.gif)